-Like most brokers, XTB take a fee from the spread, which is the difference between the buy and sell price of an instrument.
+Like most brokers, XTB takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

-The spreads displayed below are based on the minimum spreads listed on XTB’s website.
-The colour bars show how competitive XTB’s spreads are in comparison to other popular brokers featured on BrokerNotes.
+The commisions and spreads displayed below are based on the minimum spreads listed on XTB’s website.
+The colour bars show how competitive AvaTrade's spreads are in comparison to other popular brokers featured on BrokerNotes.

 What can you trade with XTB?

-XTB offers over 1500 different instruments to trade, including over 50 currency pairs.
-We’ve summarised all of the different types of instruments offered by XTB below, along with the instruments offered by AvaTrade and Plus500 for comparison.
+XTB offers over 1,500 different instruments to trade, including over 48 currency pairs.
+We’ve summarised all of the different types of instruments offered by XTB below, along with the instruments offered by IG and AvaTrade for comparison.

 What’s the XTB trading experience like?

-XTB allow you to execute a minimum of trade of 0.01 Lot.
+XTB allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
-XTB allow you to execute a maxium trade of 100 Lot.
+XTB allows you to execute a maximum trade of 100 Lot.
 As XTB offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

 As a nice bonus, XTB are one of very few brokers that claim to have no requotes, so you don’t have to worry about slippage (your trades being ordered at a different price to what you executed them at).

-Finally, we’ve listed some of the popular funding methods that XTB offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that XTB offers its traders below.

-XTB support a wide range of languages including English, Spanish, Czech, Chinese, German, French, Italian, Polish, Portuguese, Romanian, Slovenian, and Turkish
+XTB support a wide range of languages including English, Spanish, Czech, Chinese, German, French, Italian, Polish, Portuguese, Romanian, Slovenian, Turkish, Arabic, and Russian..

-XTB have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+XTB has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 - A scanned colour copy of your passport, driving license or national ID